AI Use Cases/Manufacturing

 Month-end close improvement requires spend categorization rules to be defined upfront

-The 30-35% reduction in close time depends on real-time spend categorization replacing manual allocation.
+The 30-35% close-time target depends on real-time spend categorization replacing manual allocation.
 That only works if your chart of accounts, cost center mapping, and supplier-to-category taxonomy are documented and agreed before ingestion.
 Finance teams that have been doing this manually often discover their categorization logic is inconsistent across plants.
 Resolving that inconsistency is a prerequisite, not a post-deployment cleanup task.

 Frequently Asked Questions